ergoplatform/ergo/papers/emission.md

 }
 ```

-so spendable by anyone who can spend 30M ERG at least provided in the first input.
+so spendable by anyone who can spend 30M ERG at least provided in the first input (presumable, only emission box can
+have so many ERGs).

 API Methods Changed
 -------------------